citp/privacy-policy-historical/h/hy/hyp/hypeauditor.com.md

 ### 9\.
 Children’s privacy

 We never knowingly collect or solicit any information from anyone of 13 years and younger.
 The Sites and Services are not directed at nor made look to appeal to such persons.
-Parents or guardians that believe that We hold information about their children aged 13 and under may contact Us at [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection#cdbeb8bdbda2bfb98da5b4bda8acb8a9a4b9a2bfe3aea2a0)
+Parents or guardians that believe that We hold information about their children aged 13 and under may contact Us at [support@hypeauditor.com](mailto:support@hypeauditor.com)

 ### 10\.
 Our commitment